hudhill/sound_select/README.md

      psql -d sound_source -f sound_source.sql

-Run the console.py file to populate with the app with mixes or simply run flask to start with a blank app.
+Run the console.py file to populate the app with mixes or simply run flask to start with a blank slate.

      python3 console.py
      flask run